Qualitative User Research & Design Methods

 Reflection and Future Work

-This project was a fresh perspective in my design journey, as it diverged from my usual focus on imagining new technologies to solve a given problem.
-While our initial research and prototype imagined tech-driven solutions to maximize social reading at Cornell, our current prototype adopts a similarly viable, low-tech solution: Simply leveraging audio and book size increases intrigue and accessibility of social reading for both synchronous and asynchronous co-readers which is available (though to a comparatively limited degree to) digital solutions (e.g. Hypothesis, an educational reading annotation platform), while accommodating intimate reading experiences desired in our user research (the physicality of which is lacking in digital platforms like Hypothesis).
+While our initial research and prototype imagined tech-driven solutions to maximize social reading at Cornell, our current prototype adopts a similarly viable, low-tech solution.
+Simply leveraging audio and book size increases intrigue and accessibility of social reading for both synchronous and asynchronous co-readers, while accommodating intimate reading experiences desired in our user research.

-We note our current prototype’s limitations in its inability to conclusively demonstrate the effects of boosting accountability, social motivation, and engagement - although EDT brought this prototype closer to users’ actual lived experiences, the sessions were too short to investigate long-term effects.
-Future research should explore extended interactions and expansion to other campuses for a more comprehensive understanding of how our prototype aligns with student reading experiences.
+We note our current prototype’s limitations in its inability to conclusively demonstrate the effects of boosting accountability, social motivation, and engagement.
+Although EDT brought this prototype closer to users’ actual lived experiences, the sessions were too short to investigate long-term (e.g. month, year-long) effects of use.

 Qualitative User Research & Design Methods